dasight/dasight.github.io/_posts/2025-10-22-handcraft-grpo-from-scratch.markdown

 As these are all very large models, we often try to reduce the number of the models.
 In my program code below, I combine the policy model and old model into one, and sampling as policy model or old model at different times.

-The fine-tuning process of GRPO is composed of the following steps:
+The GRPO fine-tuning process is composed of the following steps:

-1. First of all, sample a batch of records (4 or 8, as denoted by `B`) from the train set like [GSM8K](https://huggingface.co/datasets/openai/gsm8k).
-Each record is generally composed of a question field and an answer field.
+1. We will firstly sample serveral questions (with the number of questions denoted as `B`).
+And for each question, we also use the policy model to generate several answers (denoted as `G`).
+The final sampling results will be the `input_ids` tensor with the shape like `(B*G, L+prompt_len)`, in which `L` represents the maximum length of the generated answering tokens, and `prompt_len` represents the maximum length of the question tokens.

-2. Then use the policy model to generate a batch of answers (4, 8, or 16, as denoted by `G`) for each question.
-At this time, we get a tensor of token IDs (denoted as `input_ids`) with the shape of `(B*G, L+prompt_len)`, in which `L` is the maximum length the answer sequences, and prompt_len is the maximum length of the question sequences.
+2. Execute the forward step with the policy model and `input_ids`, so as to compute the probability that each token in `input_ids` will be generated.

-3. Calculate the loss function using `input_ids`.
+3. Calculate the loss function using the probability values for the tokens in `input_ids`, not only from the policy model in Step 2, but also from the reference model and the old models.

 4. Update the policy model parameter with `loss.backward()` and `optimizer.step()`.